lowrycito/handbook/pages/study-manual-general-handbook-27-temple-ordinances-for-the-living.md

 - They have completed or are no longer attending high school, secondary school, or the equivalent.
 - One full year has passed since their confirmation.
 - They feel a desire to receive and honor sacred temple covenants throughout their lives.

+In addition, a man must hold the Melchizedek Priesthood before receiving the endowment.

 Members who have received a mission call or are preparing to be sealed in the temple should receive the endowment.
 The bishop also counsels with other adult members who desire to receive the endowment.